Healthy Low Carb and Gluten Free Monkey Bread

 Don’t you just wanna grab one?

-This Healthy Low-Carb Gluten-Free Monkey Bread is seriously decadent.
+This Low Carb and Gluten Free Monkey Bread is seriously decadent.
 It’s pretty filling too.
 You won’t be able to eat the entire pan even if you tried.
 I mean, you’ll definitely WANT to, but it’s impossible.
 Two or three pieces and you’ll be full.
 My family calls me the “bottomless pit” so I can eat about four 😉

 Every time I make this recipe I’m really surprised at how well it turns out.
 It’s slightly dense, but also very fluffy.
 Kinda like a donut hole, but more substantial.
 Unlike many gluten-free baked goods, these don’t crumble (or taste) like sand — they can actually hold their shape!